 To edit a backup, you need to access the folder containing the backup file:

-On Windows: Go to the path: C:\Users\
+On Windows: Access the following path: C:\Users\

 On macOS: The path to access is: ~/Library/Application Support/MobileSync/Backup/0xxxxxxxxxxxxxxxxxxxxxxx